ateucher/lutz/README.md

 # Overlay those points with the full high-resolution timezone map:
 ref_ll_tz <- sf::st_join(ll_sf, tz_full)
 #> although coordinates are longitude/latitude, st_intersects assumes that they are planar
+#> although coordinates are longitude/latitude, st_intersects assumes that they are planar

 # run tz_lookup with both `"fast"` and `"accurate"` methods and compare with
 # the timezones looked up with the high-resolution map: